Four delivery options

 The following are minimum requirement for entry into the Distance Delivery Bachelor of Social Work program.
 Meeting these requirements does not guarantee acceptance into the program.

 The Bachelor of Social Work is an advanced entry program, which means that you must complete at least 30 credit hours of university-level study with a minimum GPA of 2.5 before you can be considered for admission.
 This requirement includes Educational Equity applicants.
+Of those 30 credit hours, students must take the following required courses and required course subjects:

 Applicants to the Distance Delivery Bachelor of Social Work program must also: